 At that time, most workers were laid off except for some tasked with cleaning, repairing, decontaminating, and preserving the equipment for possible reactivation.
 Controlled burns eliminated many unused structures in 1997.
 In 1998, after 55 years of operation, the Sunflower Army Ammunition Plant was declared excess property and sold.

 In its wake, the plant left a toxic wasteland.

 In the meantime, the village was sold to Jim Bush in 1988 and was reverted to general rentals for all ages and families.
 It was sold again to David Rhodes of Clearview Village Inc. in 2001.
 That year, Clearview City was annexed by the City of De Soto.

 In the subsequent decades following the plant’s final closure, developers promised to clean up the land for various endeavors, including a bioscience lab, shops and homes, an extension of the Shawnee Indian Reservation, and even a Wizard of Oz theme park and resort.
 However, these plans were waylaid by the costs of cleaning up the toxic land.

-After five years of inactivity, the Army agreed to take over the cleanup in 2015, and three years later said some of the land could be ready for development in 2021 or 2022.
-However, after spending $200 million and completing much work such as digging up sewer lines, removing contaminated foundations, and trucking out loads of unsafe soil, it was still not complete, and in 2020 the target completion date was pushed back to 2028.
+After five years of inactivity, the Army agreed to take over the cleanup in 2015, and three years later, said some of the lands could be ready for development in 2021 or 2022.
+However, after spending $200 million and completing much work, such as digging up sewer lines, removing contaminated foundations, and trucking out loads of unsafe soil, it was still not complete, and in 2020 the target completion date was pushed back to 2028.